Combining Learning and Control for Data-driven Approaches of Cyber-Physical Systems: Hybrid-Electric Vehicles (HEVs) and Plug-in HEVs

-\justify{ When I joined Oak Ridge National Laboratory (ORNL) as an Alvin M. Weinberg Fellow, although the focus of my fundamental research interests remained the same, the emphasis of the applications shifted from powertrain systems to vehicles, and then to CAVs.
-At ORNL, I had the chance to work across different technical areas including stochastic optimal control \cite{Malikopoulos2011a,Malikopoulos2015,Malikopoulos2015b}, optimal design and power management control and routing of hybrid electric vehicles (HEVs) and plug-in HEVs (PHEVs) \cite{Park2011,Malikopoulos2011,Malikopoulos2013b,Malikopoulos2013,Malikopoulos2014,Malikopoulos2014a,Shaltout2014,Pourazarm2014, Shaltout2015b,Malikopoulos2015d,Malikopoulos2016b}, and driver’s feedback systems \cite{Rios-Torres2016a,Malikopoulos2012,Malikopoulos2013a}.
+\justify{ When I joined Oak Ridge National Laboratory (ORNL), I had the chance to work across different technical areas, including stochastic optimal control \cite{Malikopoulos2011a,Malikopoulos2015,Malikopoulos2015b}, optimal design and power management control and routing of hybrid electric vehicles (HEVs) and plug-in HEVs (PHEVs) \cite{Park2011,Malikopoulos2011,Malikopoulos2013b,Malikopoulos2013,Malikopoulos2014,Malikopoulos2014a,Shaltout2014,Pourazarm2014, Shaltout2015b,Malikopoulos2015d,Malikopoulos2016b}, and driver’s feedback systems \cite{Rios-Torres2016a,Malikopoulos2012,Malikopoulos2013a}.
 The latter eventually led to a technology \cite{Malikopoulos2015a} that was licensed in SanTed Project Management LLC.
 I also contributed to the solution of problems that included smart buildings aimed at optimizing energy system parameters to (1) improve sustainability, (2) facilitate cost-effective energy generation, and (3) allocate demand optimally to different energy sources, e.g., solar, renewable, etc \cite{Sharma2016,Dong2017a,Dong2016}.
 On the fundamental research front, I established the theoretical framework for the analysis and stochastic control of complex systems consisting of interactive subsystems \cite{Malikopoulos2016}.
 In particular, I developed a duality framework and showed that the Pareto control policy minimizes the long-run expected average cost criterion of the system while also presented a geometric interpretation of the solution and conditions for its existence.
 I provided theoretical results showing that the Pareto control policy provides an equilibrium operating point among the subsystems, and if the system operates at this equilibrium, then the long-run expected average cost per unit time is minimized.
 This result implies that the Pareto control policy can be of value when we seek to derive the optimal control policy for complex systems online.
 Later on, and in my role as the Deputy Director of the Urban Dynamics Institute at ORNL, I developed several initiatives with the goal to investigate how we can use scalable data and informatics to enhance understanding of the environmental implications of CAVs and improve transportation sustainability and accessibility.
 I contributed towards the development of a decentralized optimal control framework whose closed-form solution exists under certain conditions, and which, based on Hamiltonian analysis, yields for each vehicle the optimal acceleration/deceleration, in terms of fuel consumption.
-The solution allows the vehicles to cross merging roadways without creating congestion, and under the hard safety constraint of collision avoidance \cite{Rios-Torres2015,Rios-Torres2017b,Rios-Torres2017a,Rios-Torres2017,Rios-Torres2016b}. }
+The solution allows the vehicles to cross merging roadways without creating congestion, and under the hard safety constraint of collision avoidance \cite{Rios-Torres2015,Rios-Torres2017b,Rios-Torres2017a,Rios-Torres2017,Rios-Torres2016b}.